Cambridge Global Health Partnerships Logo

 • Be offered development against a number of specialty specific curriculum competencies.

-• Become a champion for global health within your specialty and the region.
+• Become a champion for global health within your CUH department and profession, and across the East of England region.

-• Become part of a support network for international medical graduates training in the region with involvement in induction and mentorship.
+• Join a support network for international staff working in the East of England with involvement in induction and mentorship.

 “I am incredibly thankful for the opportunity to visit Uganda so early in my fellowship; the trip has most definitely inspired me to continue to build upon the AMS interventions work over the coming year.”